byoso/Nord-Manager/readme.txt

 nord VPN it is "nordvpn status"

-- green word : by default it is " connected" (note the space before the word, otherwise there would be a confusion with the "disconnected" string.
+- green word : by default it is " connected" (note the space before the word, otherwise there will be a confusion with the "disconnected" string.
 The green word triggers the green status of the app if detected in the current VPN connection information.